adityagoel28/fampay-intern-assessment/README.md

 We can pass multiple environment variables during a Docker build by using the `--build-arg` flag in the docker build command.
 The syntax for the flag is `--build-arg VAR_NAME=VALUE`.
 For example, to pass two environment variables named VAR1 and VAR2, you would run the following command:
 `docker build --build-arg VAR1=value1 --build-arg VAR2=value2 -t myimage .`

-We can also use a file to pass multiple env variables in the following way - `docker build --build-arg env_file=path/to/your/env/file -t myimage .`
+We can also use a file to pass multiple env variables in the following way - <br>
+`docker build --build-arg env_file=path/to/your/env/file -t myimage .`

 ### Filter